vercel/next.js/docs/basic-features/data-fetching.md

 #### `fallback: false`

 If `fallback` is `false`, then any paths not returned by `getStaticPaths` will result in a **404 page**.
 You can do this if you have a small number of paths to pre-render - so they are all statically generated during build time.
-It's also useful when the new pages are not added often.
-If you add more items to the data source and need to render the new pages, you'd need to run the build again.
+It’s also useful when the new pages are not added often.
+If you add more items to the data source and need to render the new pages, you’d need to run the build again.

-Here's an example which pre-renders one blog post per page called `pages/posts/[id].js`.
+Here’s an example which pre-renders one blog post per page called `pages/posts/[id].js`.
 The list of blog posts will be fetched from a CMS and returned by `getStaticPaths` .
 Then, for each page, it fetches the post data from a CMS using `getStaticProps`.
 This example is also in the [Pages documentation](/docs/basic-features/pages.md).

 ```jsx
 // pages/posts/[id].js